📑 Table of contents

 Hybrid tools

-Tool No-code Code How it's hybrid?
+Tool No-code Code How is it hybrid?

 OpenClaw ✅ Configuration ✅ Custom skills (GitHub) Extend with coded skills